Ronald Lacey

 Charles Lamb

-Character & Episode: Hotel Porter in Murder Ain't What It Used to Be!
+Character & Episode: Hotel Porter in Murder Ain't What It Used To Be!

 Born: 20/11/1900, West Ham, Essex, England (as Charles Leslie Lamb)